-Jon Jilani, Content Strategist
+Jon Jilani, Bilingual Content Marketing Strategist

 The Bank of Canada today announced that it will make no change to the target overnight rate, which currently stands at 0.25%.
 In its announcement, the Bank struck a positive tone, noting the effectiveness of vaccines, strong Canadian and global GDP growth and ongoing recovery and job growth in some of the worst affected sectors of the economy.
 Although it noted the high inflation rate, the Bank continues forecasting that inflation will come back in line by the end of 2022.

 Rising rates ahead and what this means for you

 The Bank remains committed to keeping the target overnight rate steady until “the middle quarters of 2022,” which means you could see a rate hike one quarter sooner than previously forecasted.
 Positive economic news is generally bad news for mortgage rates, as it makes them rise.
 If the recovery continues as expected, you should expect multiple Bank of Canada rate hikes in the last three quarters of 2022.
 Anyone with a variable rate should recalculate their mortgage payment using various increased rate scenarios to ensure they are ready for the anticipated rate hikes.
 You can think of this as running a mortgage stress test for yourself.
 If you need help, you can always contact one of our agents at CanWise who can go through different mortgage scenarios with you to make sure that you’re prepared.